 However, this trend can be slowed, or even stopped in future generations, with a vaccine.
+Dr. James Mikeworth, an OSF HealthCare pediatrician in Pontiac, Illinois, recommends the vaccine for both girls and boys.

 "Right now the HPV vaccine has shown a very good immunity and longevity for that immunity through your 20s and 30s.
 So we know that it works and we know it lasts." explained Dr. James Mikeworth, an OSF HealthCare physician in Pontiac, Illinois.
 He recommends the vaccine for both girls and boys.